‘Don’t touch me. I’m dying.’ Harrowing Harvey stories emerge

 “Both of them were very, very good, very caring, extremely benevolent people,” Henny said.
 “Donald especially would give his last.”

-Associated Press writers Frank Eltman in Garden City, New York, Anthony Izaguirre in Philadelphia, and Associated Press News Researcher Rhonda Shafner in New York contributed to this report.
+Associated Press writers Frank Eltman in Garden City, New York, and Anthony Izaguirre in Philadelphia, and AP News Researcher Rhonda Shafner in New York contributed to this report.